-5-600 Section 6 -- DCMA Cognizance of Business Systems
+5-700 Section 7 - DCMA Cognizance of Business Systems \\

-DCMA is cognizant over three of the six business systems as defined by DFARS 252.242-7005 as Earned Value Management System, Contractor Purchasing System Administration, and Contractor Property Management System Administration.
-If DCMA requests assistance for any of these systems, please coordinate with HQs PAS/Region before any assistance is provided to DCMA.
+DCMA is cognizant over three of the six business systems as defined by DFARS 252.242-7005: Earned Value Management System, Contractor Purchasing System Administration, and Contractor Property Management System Administration.
+If DCMA requests assistance for any of these systems, please coordinate with HQs Policy Systems and CAS (PSC) or your Region/CAD before any assistance is provided to DCMA.